fkarg/fkarg.github.io/drafts/the-four-hour-workweek.md

 advice or how to get more productive, it's probably worth your time.
 You might even get down to the four hour workweek, though I would not bet on it.

-## Favourite Quotes
+## Favorite Quotes

 > Different is better when it is more effective or more fun

 > Focus on being productive instead of busy

-> a persons's success in life can usually be measured by the number of
+> a person's success in life can usually be measured by the number of
 > uncomfortable conversations he or she is willing to have

 > _What_ you do is infinitely more important than _how_ you do it.